Disclaimer: The following is for informational purposes only and should not be construed as financial advice.

 Liquidity Pools eliminate middlemen and centralized entities

 Liquidity pools use Automated Market Makers (AMMs) to set prices and match buyers and sellers.
-This eliminates the need for centralized exchanges, which can greatly increase privacy and efficiency of all commerce activities.
+This eliminates the need for centralized exchanges, which can increase privacy and efficiency of transactions.

 Liquidity providers get incentives

-Liquidity pools pave a way for LPs to earn interest on their digital assets.
+Liquidity pools pave a way for liquidity providers to earn interest on their digital assets.
 By locking their tokens into a smart contract, users can earn a portion of the fees that are generated from trading activity in the pool.